 A success story in how to manage bush regeneration on Council lands cost effectively AND triumph over pervasive environmental weeds.

 Situated on the catchment of Little Blue Gum Creek, this peaceful Reserve was named after Paddy Pallin and was opened in 1985, by Mayor Ron Yeates, himself a keen bushwalker.
-Part of Ku-rin-gai Council’s public open space system it was dedicated “in recognition of Paddy Pallin’s services to youth over many years and his encouragement to people of all ages to share his love of the great outdoors.”
+Part of Ku-ring-gai Council’s public open space system it was dedicated “in recognition of Paddy Pallin’s services to youth over many years and his encouragement to people of all ages to share his love of the great outdoors.”

 The upper part of the Reserve is a formal park with barbecue facilities, a children’s play area, and open grass.
 Down from here is a wild extension to the Reserve that runs from Provincial Road to Bent Street where Paddy lived for much of his life.
-It is the perfect place to honor Paddy’s lifelong dedication to outdoor enthusiasts and to our natural environment.
+It is the perfect place to honour Paddy’s lifelong dedication to outdoor enthusiasts and to our natural environment.

 In 2000 the Paddy Pallin Foundation decided it was time to employ a professional team to manage the work of regenerating the whole reserve – the Lane Cove Bush Regenerators Cooperative Ltd. Rymill Abell’s analysis of the project 5 years on showed that “Secure, consistent funding and well-directed bush regeneration had turned the situation around… a few years of intense work had the weeds under control, and maintenance requirements were decreasing”